 The system of awards grants 100 points to each woman making the first class team, 50 points for second team members, and 25 points to those who have the required number of practices but fail to make the team.
-The points accumulate as the woman branches out into the various sports and the following awards are presented: For 100 points, the class numerals; 500 points, class monogram; 1,000 points, Old English "S"; and for 1,500 points, a place on the Honor Roll.
+The points accumulate as the woman branches out into the various sports and the following awards are presented: For 100 points, the class numerals; 500 points, small "s"; 1,000 points, large "S"; and for 1,500 points, a place on the Honor Roll.

 The W. A. A. activities have been divided into major and individual sports.
 A limitation provides that no student may carry more than two major activities per term in addition to the individual activities.
-The various sports have been divided as follows: Major-hockey, soccer, basketball, swimming, fencing, baseball, track, tennis, bowling, volleyball, marksmanship, archery, dancing, and golf; Individual hiking, canoeing, roller and ice skating, and riding.
+The various sports have been divided as follows: Major-hockey, soccer, basket ball, swimming, fencing, baseball, tennis, bowling, volleyball, marksmanship, archery, dancing, and golf; Individual-hiking, canoeing, roller and ice skating, and riding.

-The organization now numbers more than 200 members.
-The officers are: Isabel Champion, president; Janet Elliott, vice-president; Marjorie Green, secretary; Katherine Harrison, treasurer.
+The organization now numbers more than 100 members.
+The officers are Catherine Adams, president; Laura Ann Pratt, vice-president; Jean Jones, secretary; and Eileen McCurdy, treasurer.